Quantum Computing Applications for Flight Trajectory Optimization: Results

 \section{Results}

 The goals for our simulations were as follows: \begin{itemize} \item Validate Quantum Dijkstra algorithm with classical Dijkstra using simulators along with understanding the performance of simulators on CPU and GPU. \item Compare the running time of the Quantum Minima Finding algorithm on different quantum architectures.
-Discover if there's a quantum architecture that emerges as a clear winner. \item Develop potential strategies for further innovations. \end{itemize}
+Discover if there's a quantum architecture that emerges as a clear winner. \end{itemize}

 The subsequent subsections provide our results for the quantum minima finding algorithm on both the simulator and real hardware to assess its potential as a subroutine in Dijkstra's algorithm.
 We have counted the total quantum gates in circuits for running quantum minima finding on the lists of various lengths, thus allowing us to calculate the theoretical feasibility of the quantum minima finding algorithm, for 3 different qubit modalities, without the operational noise associated with the background software implementations.